Last updated - September 8, 2020

-Shipping is one important factor that determines customer experience on your eCommerce store.
-In fact, it influences repeat purchases, as a large number of your customers won’t be shopping from you, if they find the shipping experience negative.
+Shipping is one important factor that determines customer experience in your eCommerce store.
+In fact, it influences repeat purchases, as a large number of your customers won’t be shopping for you, if they find the shipping experience negative.
 In addition, shipping also plays a vital role in cart abandonment.
 How your shipping choices impact your store’s user experience and financial growth doesn’t end there.
-According to a study, if you provide more shipping options on your store, that itself is good reason to increase revenue.
+According to a study, if you provide more shipping options on your store, that itself is a good reason to increase revenue.
 WooCommerce shipping options are exhaustive, with core options and a variety of extensions to incorporate additional functionalities.
 This article focuses on specific WooCommerce shipping strategies to manage the expectations of your customers.

 How to design a WooCommerce shipping strategy based on customer expectations?

 The choice of your shipping methods, the speed with which you are fulfilling orders, what additional options you have, etc should all be based on customer expectations.
 Here is a look at some of the effective WooCommerce shipping strategies you can try out on your store.

 The requirements of customers in an ever-changing eCommerce landscape is quite fluid.
 The expectations and wishlists are changing by the minute, and store owners need to adapt to it as quickly as possible.
 However, often in the rush of setting up a store, this factor is often ignored.
 Unfortunately, this is true for new business owners who have just set up a store, and even the ones with experience.
 Going by a default set of options and assuming things will turn out for the best can only spell disaster.
 It is high time you take proactive action to listen and understand the expectations of your customers.